Home /

 …… did I mention it is made from recycled milk cartons?

-Extended Cold Periods and Extreme Temperatures
+Beehive Protection in Extended Cold Periods and Extreme Temperatures

 When it gets very cold you have the option of adding extra layers of insulation above and below the hive to further protect your colony from the more extreme temperatures.
 Although these extra steps are optional, they are worth considering if you live in colder climates.

-Insulating the base of the Hive
+Insulating the base of the Beehive

 Using the depth and width measurements of the hive, cut a Piece of Low-E PERF to sit directly beneath the hive.
 Simply lift the hive and place this piece beneath.